EmiSharkey/Assignment-best.R/README.md

-# Assignment-best.R
-#created for coursera R Programming Course
+#Completed for R Programming on Coursera (John Hopkins)